We empower patients and communities to change the way that drug development happens in rare disease.

 Nancy previously led Corporate Development at 23andMe, the largest consumer genetics company.
 She worked on 23andMe’s next generation sequencing platform, drug discovery strategy, and business development programs.
 Before that, she worked on Wall Street as a biopharma investment banker.
 Nancy began her career doing genetics research at the University of Pennsylvania.
 She's passionate about bridging the gap between patients and industry to make drug R&D cheaper, faster, and better.

 We are determined to build a strong company around our mission, and be able to invest in as many diseases as we can to generate better outcomes for patients.
 We work as a team, help each other to be the best version or ourselves, promote open communication, learn from our mistakes, and do good in the world.
-If this resonates with you, please consider joining us.

 We are looking for strong product engineers to help us build out our patient-facing product as well as our internal clinical operations toolkit.